Application for Certification

 • Verification of registration from any other health regulatory body(ies) a registrant is or has ever been regulated by.
 This must be dated within 60 days of the application and specify the particulars of any cancellation, suspension, limitation, or conditions on the registrant’s entitlement to practise or any investigation, review, or proceeding that could lead to one of those outcomes.

-• Proof of completion of the requirements of the College’s QA Program, consisting of Continuing Competency Credit (CCC) and Practice Hour requirements, including providing a Record of Employment (ROE) or a completed Confirmation of Practice Hours form.
+• Proof of completion of the requirements of the College’s QA Program, consisting of Continuing Competency Credit (CCC) and Practice Hour requirements, including providing a Record of Employment (ROE) or a completed Confirmation of Practice Hours form (PDF).
 For more information, see the Notice to the Professions on QAPP Program requirements that apply to Non-practising registrants.

 • Proof of professional liability insurance